JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_2.md

 As you can see, we have generated a blank gif.
 Not exactly what we want but it is a start!
-We used a special type of action called [`Background`](@ref).
+We used a special type of object called [`Background`](@ref).
-This applies whatever function that is provided to it as the default background of any future animations produced by a future action.
+This applies whatever function that is provided to it as the default background of any future animations produced by a future object.

 > **NOTE:** For this animation, we will be using a framerate of 1 frame per second.
 > Thus, why `framerate` is set to the value of `1` in `render`.